 A healthy body can also lead to a healthier state of mind.
 Exercise may block negative thoughts or distract you from daily worries, exercising with others provides an opportunity for increased social contact, and increased fitness may lift your mood and improve your sleep patterns.

-- Stay Active – Take part in our social media daily fitness challenges or at-home workouts with Huskies Athletic Therapists Shawn and Clare!
+- Stay Active – Check out several fitness challenges on the @gbcrecreation Instagram account as well as at-home workouts with the help of Huskies’ Athletic Therapists Shawn and Clare.

 - Stay Hydrated – Did you know that water makes up 60% of the body?
 So, it's important to get adequate hydration, self-isolation or not!
 Drinking water helps lubricate joints, hydrates skin and regulates your body temperature.